MuchiriAndrew/Front-End-Projects/shortly URL shortener landing page/README.md

 ## Shortly URL Shortener

-A landing page made using React and Bootstrap
+A landing page made using React and Bootstrap.

-Used the Shrtcode API to create a link shotener on the landing page
+Used the Shrtcode API to create a link shotener on the landing page.

 Hosted on Render: https://shortly-bg7a.onrender.com/